Experience the great outdoors in the beautiful Zuurberg mountain range. Take in the views, wildlife and fresh air while sending it on the trails!

 Since 2014, pushing boundaries and moving mountains have been synonymous with the Great Zuurberg Trek brand and the new E-edition will follow in the same gravel tracks.

 It has been a story of testing physical limits and organisers leaving no rock unturned in their mission to capture the imagination of a discerning audience.

 The next chapter – which embraces advances in technology – aims to make the original GZT relevant to a broader audience and a pacesetter in the ever-changing landscape of boutique mountain biking.

 With its birth in 2021, the Great Zuurberg Trek E-edition is a leap into the future by Addo-based adventure and lifestyle company Hayterdale Trails as it embraces one of the fastest growing sectors of the sport.

 The collective mindset of events has always been to “accommodate” rather than “welcome” e-bikers, but the organisers of the GZT E-edition aim to turn chance into opportunity.

 With e-bikers seeking a thrill-a-minute experience rather than spending long hours under the African sun, organisers can hand-pick the very best trails from the traditional GZT route for the E-edition.

-The GZT-E stage race will be presented over three days, from 10-12 September 2021.
+The GZT-E stage race will be presented over three days, from June 3 to 5, 2022.
 Teams of two will line up for consecutive stages of approximately 63km, 55km and 50km respectively.
 In order to allow riders of varying skill- and fitness levels to ride together, organisers have agreed to accommodate traditional mountain bikes, either as teams or paired with the e-bikes.